Brendan Comiskey: Resignation

-Bishop Comiskey resigned in 2002 after the transmission of the BBC documentary Suing the Pope, amid allegations that he did not report allegations that Fr Sean Fortune had abused a number of children while Comiskey was in control of the diocese.
+Comiskey resigned in 2002 after the transmission of the BBC documentary Suing the Pope, amid allegations that he did not report allegations that Sean Fortune had abused a number of children while Comiskey was in control of the diocese.
 Fortune was a serial paedophile with a manipulative personality and Comiskey admitted he found him difficult to deal with.
 Fortune committed suicide while on bail.

 According to the founder of the abuse victims' charity One in Four, Colm O'Gorman, Comiskey was not alone in his responsibility to report the allegations to civil authorities.
 O'Gorman is quoted as saying, "It would be sad if he (Comiskey) was ultimately scapegoated in all this and the church failed to accept full responsibility".

-Bishop Éamonn Walsh was installed in March 2002 as Apostolic Administrator in Ferns and implemented a new child protection policy which resulted in many more historic allegations of child-sexual abuse emerging.
+Éamonn Walsh was installed in March 2002 as Apostolic Administrator in Ferns and implemented a new child protection policy which resulted in many more historic allegations of child-sexual abuse emerging.

-In 2014, Bishop Comiskey "broke his silence" on the child abuse scandal in Ireland, claiming that he had done his best and "that he was deeply sorry for all that had happened."
+In 2014, Comiskey "broke his silence" on the child abuse scandal in Ireland, claiming that he had done his best and "that he was deeply sorry for all that had happened."
+In 2016, his name still appeared on the website of his congregation where he was said to be a retreat giver whose conferences are "filled with profound content mixed with wit and humour."

-Death
+Personal life and death

+Comiskey was open about his struggles with alcoholism from the 1990s onward; he regularly attended Alcoholics Anonymous meetings.

-Bishop Comiskey died on 28 April 2025, at the age of 89.
+Comiskey died on 28 April 2025, aged 89.